 - > Wireless Radio Enable or disable the wireless radio. - Wireless Network Name Enter a string of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK\XXXX (XXXX indicates the last unique four numbers of each router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXX (XXXX indicates the last unique four numbers of each router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+For example, TEST is NOT the same as test. - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is recommended strongly that you choose one of following options to enable security. - > WPA/WPA2-Personal Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters.